Proof Theory of Riesz Spaces and Modal Riesz Spaces: Hypersequent Calculus for Modal Riesz Spaces

-The proofs presented in this section follow the same pattern of those in Section \ref{subsec:modal_free_invertibility}: we will prove the CAN--free invertibility of more general rules.
-The generalised non--modal rules are the same as those in Figure \ref{rules:generalised-logical rules} from Section \ref{subsec:modal_free_invertibility} and the generalised $\Diamond$ rule has the following shape:
+The proofs presented in this section follow the same pattern of those in Section~\ref{subsec:modal_free_invertibility}: we will prove the CAN-free invertibility of more general rules.
+The generalised non-modal rules are the same as those in Figure~\ref{rules:generalised-logical rules} from Section~\ref{subsec:modal_free_invertibility} and the generalised $\Diamond$ rule has the following shape: